 Spicy Chicken Tacos are made with an Indian twist!
 These have the same components as a traditional Mexican taco but slightly modified with Indian flavors.
 A must try recipe if you love Indian food or all things tacos!

 We love tacos around here.
 Be it for weeknight dinner or meal prepping, they are a family favorite!
 It is also a great option of entertaining, since guests gather around the table fixing their own, just the way they like it.

-Tacos gotta top the list for a family friendly weeknight favorite dinner idea.
-These have the same components as a traditional Mexican meal but slightly modified with an Indian twist <— familiar yet different!
+Tacos gotta top the list for a family-friendly weeknight favorite dinner idea.
+These have the same components as a traditional Mexican meal but are slightly modified with an Indian twist like the chicken tikka kebab <--- familiar yet different!

 They are super simple but delicious and full of flavor!
 They aren't fussy and don't have a lot of layers.
 You could add avocado, a sprinkle of cotija cheese or a squeeze of lime if you'd like.
 The creaminess of the sauce compliments the spicy meat and zesty pico perfectly.
 You can top them off with your favorite salsa, sour-cream or our popular creamy cilantro sauce.

 - Stovetop Meal.
 Simple, quick and easy made in a non-stick or cast iron skillet.

 - Customizable.
 Add any and all of your suggested or your favorite Tex-Mex toppings to make these your own.

 - Flavorful.
 These are jazzed up with a combination of Indian spices (which are almost similar to Mexican), an unbelievably good quick herb sauce and pico de gallo.

 - Easy to Make Ahead.
 Do you like to meal prep?
 This filling works perfectly for salads or burrito bowls and is delicious as leftovers.